-Annie Finch has also been influential as a poetry critic and editor.
-Her twelve books on poetics include A Formal Feeling Comes: Poems in Form by Contemporary Women (1993), An Exaltation of Forms: Contemporary Poets Celebrate the Diversity of Their Art (with Kathrine Varnes, 1997), A Poet’s Craft: A Comprehensive Guide to Making and Sharing Your Poetry (2013) and Measure for Measure: An Anthology of Poetic Meters (with Alexandra Oliver, 2014).
-As she writes in her collection of essays The Body of Poetry: Essays on Women, Form, and the Poetic Self (2005), “This collection documents my recognition of my own identity as a "postmodern poetess" through redefinitions of key concepts of poetic tradition, form, and the poetic self and through the development of a new kind of formal poetics that I have called at various times radical formalism, tribal postmodernism, or a poetics of thealogy.
-Under whatever label, this collection, like my poems, aims to give back some of the world's lost heart by reclaiming the body of poetry.”
-Her work on the aesthetic traditions of women’s poetry, such as the essay “Confessions of a Postmodern Poetess,” has been widely cited, and in 1998 she founded the international online community WOM-PO (Discussion of Women's Poetry Listserv), now based at Nassau Community College and moderated by Amy King.
+Annie Finch has also been influential as a critic and editor.
+Her twelve books on poetics include A Formal Feeling Comes: Poems in Form by Contemporary Women (Story Line Press,1993), The Ghost of Meter: Culture and Prosody in American Free Verse (University of Michigan Press, 1994) An Exaltation of Forms: Contemporary Poets Celebrate the Diversity of Their Art (with Kathrine Varnes, University of Michigan Press, 1997), A Poet’s Craft: A Comprehensive Guide to Making and Sharing Your Poetry (University of Michigan Press, 2013) and Measure for Measure: An Anthology of Poetic Meters (with Alexandra Oliver, Random House/Everymans Library, 2014).
+Her essays on poetics are collected in The Body of Poetry: Essays on Women, Form, and the Poetic Self (University of Michigan Press, 2005).
+Her work on the aesthetic traditions of the “poetess,” particularly the essay “The Poetess in the World: Metaphor and Subjectivity in Lydia Sigourney’s Nature Poetry” (Legacy, 1987), is widely cited.
+In 1998 she founded the international online community WOM-PO (Discussion of Women's Poetry Listserv).
 Much of Finch’s critical work centers on poetic form, and in 2010 she was awarded the Robert Fitzgerald Award for her lifetime contribution to the art of prosody.

 The Dictionary of Literary Biography calls Annie Finch a “central figure” whose work “challenges the various orthodoxies of contemporary American poetry . . .
-In a milieu shaped by the boundaries between avant-garde, narrative, formal and performance poetics, Finch brings together all of these traditions in her musical poetry, exploratory anthologies, and probing theoretical work.”
+In a milieu shaped by the boundaries between avant-garde, narrative, formal and performance poetics, Finch brings together all of these traditions in her musical poetry, exploratory anthologies, and probing theoretical work.
 Finch’s poetry and criticism have played a major role in recent feminist poetics and reinvigorated the discussion and practice of formalism for the postmodern era.
 Uniting all of her work is a conception of poetry as incantatory and performative, marking the deepest meanings of our lives through the body as well as the mind."

 I was born on Halloween to a progressive political and artistic family.
 My mother was a poet and artist, my father a professor of philosophy.
 My lineage is Nordic and Celtic and goes back on both sides to the Mayflower, with ancestors including artists and sculptors, witches accused at Salem, suffragettes, socialists, Quakers, pacifists, and women writers.
 I spent second grade with my family travelling to spiritual sites around Europe and the Middle Eat in a Vokswagon van, and started writing poetry when I got home.
 Twenty years later, I discovered paganism in San Francisco and became a fully-empowered witch in 1999.